ERA: Epoch-Resolved Arbitration for Duelling Admins in Group Management CRDTs: Background

 \subsection{Backdating}

-\textit{Backdating attacks} occur when a Byzantine node sends an event to intentionally cause an event to be rolled back.
-Backdating attacks fall into two categories: \textit{detectable} and \textit{undetectable}. \textit{Detectable backdating} occurs when a node sends an event concurrent with itself.
-Let $n \in N$ be a node, and let $E_n$ be the set of events sent by $n$:
+\textit{Backdating attacks} occur when a Byzantine peer sends an event to intentionally cause an event to be rolled back.
+Backdating attacks fall into two categories: \textit{detectable} and \textit{undetectable}. \textit{Detectable backdating} occurs when a peer sends an event concurrent with itself.
+Let $p \in P$ be a peer, and let $E_p$ be the set of events sent by $p$:

-To detect this, the protocol must forbid this behaviour, meaning any concurrent event sent by the same node is an attempt to backdate:
+To detect backdating, the protocol must forbid peers from sending concurrent events, meaning any concurrent event sent by the same peer is an attempt to backdate:

-\emph{Undetectable backdating} occurs when a node sends an event concurrent to the latest received event, instead of causally after it.
-This is undetectable because the node is not violating the concurrent events rule: it is indistinguishable from a correct node under poor network conditions who may genuinely not have received some events.
+\emph{Undetectable backdating} occurs when a peer sends an event concurrent to the latest received event, instead of causally after it.
+This is undetectable because the peer is not sending an event concurrent to itself: it is indistinguishable from a correct peer under poor network conditions who may genuinely not have received some events.
+Both forms are shown in Figure~\ref{fig:backdating}.